 ☞ Visit the Museums

 New York has some pretty amazing museums, from the Natural History to the Guggenheim.
 You cannot visit the city without seeing at least one museum.
+Also just putting this out there but there is an Ice Cream Museum in New York too.
+So literally a museum for everyone.

 Getting from the Airport